Best Small Business Loans in Texas

 Time in business

 Don’t worry, though — if your business is newer, it’s still possible to find funding.
-You’ll just need to concentrate on finding a lender that specifically offers startup business loans instead.
+You’ll just need to concentrate on finding a lender that specifically offers startup business loans.

 Depending on your lender or type of loan, you may be asked to secure the loan with collateral or sign a personal guarantee.
 Providing these often makes it easier to be approved for the loan.